apr7778/clarusway/AWS/projects/capstone-revised/Readme_solution_student.md

 - In your local machine go to Desktop
 - Copy the git clone URL from github.com
 - At a terminal type `git clone <Clone URL>`
-- If you have authentication issues, you can enter your user name and use the token created above for your password
+- If you have authentication issues, you can enter your user name and use the token created above for your password OR try git clone https://<TOKEN>@<YOUR PRIVATE REPO URL>

 - Copy the files from the clarusway repo (`src` folder) to the capstone folder on your desktop
 - Copy the file `requirements.txt` to the capstone folder